bughatti/SetTopBox/README.md

 Open Addon Installer, click on Featured Addons then click on USTVnow and install.
 Now we want to search for a few others.
 Under addon installer click on search and type the below in, 1 at a time exactly as I have them

 -plugin.program.super.favourites

 -plugin.video.youtube

 -plugin.video.vimeo

 -for vevo_tv you need to download this repo and install from repo VEVO TV https://code.google.com/p/addonscriptorde-beta-repo/downloads/detail?name=repository.addonscriptorde-beta.zip&can=2&q=

--for my_music_tv same as above, use the testing repo and install MY MUSIC TV -playonbrowser install this zip https://github.com/sytone/plugin.video.playonbrowser
+-for my_music_tv same as above, use the testing repo and install MY MUSIC TV

--trakt.py
+-playonbrowser install this zip https://github.com/sytone/plugin.video.playonbrowser

 -trakt viewer

 -artwork downloader mp

 now lets exit Kodi and open it back up.
-Head over to Porgrams and click on USTVnow and it will ask you to put in your log in credentials and select your plan, hit ok
+Head over to Programs and click on USTVnow and it will ask you to put in your log in credentials and select your plan, hit ok

 now lets go back to addons and install from zip this file https://github.com/Lunatixz/XBMC_Addons/raw/master/zips/repository.lunatixz/repository.lunatixz-1.0.zip then go back to install from repo and select Lunatixz repo then porgram addons then pseudo tv live